Explore Data in Copilot Mode

 On the Data Copilot tab, you can use RATH as a Copilot for exploratory data analysis, automatically analyzes your data, generates visualizations, learns from your preferences and makes recommendations to help you explore trends and patterns in the data.

-Moreover, you can customize any given chart with a Tableau-like interface.
+Moreover, you can customize any given chart with a tableau-alternative interface.

 In the following example, we will be working on the demo dataset named "Bike Sharing".
 This dataset contains the hourly and daily count of rental bikes between years 2011 and 2012 in Capital bikeshare system in Washington, DC with the corresponding weather and seasonal information.
 You can download this public dataset from Kaggle (opens in a new tab).